 Implementing cash-based programmes has proved to be challenging.
 These programmes are hard to scale up, as organizations often lack capacity to target and monitor large transfer volumes.
 Cash initiatives are even harder to coordinate, with sub-optimal delivery channels and high data protection risks.

 The development of 121 was started by the Red Cross – 510 team and their technical partner Tykn.
-Dorcas joined the development and brought Tearfund, Help a Child and Disberse on board with their fund management platform.
+Dorcas joined the development and brought Tearfund NL, Help a Child and Disberse on board with their fund management platform.
 Several universities and PWC are also involved, with their specific research and compliance expertise.

 The core of the system is a sophisticated kernel system that handles the registration of beneficiaries and validation of needs, assigns digital identities and allocates cash using vulnerability and cash allocation algorithmics.
 The kernel system is connected to context specific first- and last-mile solutions that handle donation possibilities and the ways beneficiaries can redeem digital cash or spend it directly on goods and services.